Lawyer joins calls for sealed Chinook crash documents to be released

 Following the crash, the helicopter’s dead pilots, flight lieutenants Richard Cook and Jonathan Tapper, were accused of gross negligence, but this was overturned in 2011, with the Government saying there was “no justification” for it.

-A number of investigations into the incident have been carried out, including a judge-led review, but last year a BBC documentary revealed a number of documents linked to the crash have been sealed for 100 years – meaning they will not be made public before 2094.
+A number of investigations into the incident have been carried out, including a review by Lord Philips, but last year a BBC documentary revealed a number of documents linked to the crash have been sealed for 100 years.

 The legal representative for Flight Lieutenant Cook has now joined bereaved families in calling for those documents to be made public and for the truth about what happened to RAF Chinook ZD576 to be revealed.